 Elgol and the Strathaird Peninsula abound with stunning walks and climbs to suit all tastes and abilities.
 We are experienced walkers in the area and we are always delighted to describe the walks around Coruisk House.
-If you would like to have a look at the walks around Coruisk House before you arrive please do look at the excellent Walk Highlands website at the following link which will show you the walks closest to us.
+If you would like to have a look at the walks around Coruisk House before you arrive please look at the excellent Walk Highlands website at the following link which will show you the walks closest to us.

-Climbing in the area is unsurpassed and experienced mountaineers return again and again for the unique Cuillins.
+Climbing in the area is unsurpassed and experienced mountaineers return again and again for the unique Cuillin.
 Several of the mountains are perfectly accessible to ordinary walkers: Sgurr na Stree and Bla Bheinn are our favourite climbs and Marsco also gives superb views of the whole Cuillin range.
-Sgurr na Banachdich and Bruach na Frithe are the two easiest true Cuillins from which the whole ridge can be seen stretching out on either side.
+Sgurr na Banachdich and Bruach na Frithe are the two easiest true Cuillin from which the whole ridge can be seen stretching out on either side.